Central Michigan University College of Science and Engineering lockup.

 School of Engineering and Technology Facilities

-At Central Michigan University’s School of Engineering and Technology, you have access to state-of-the-art laboratory spaces designed to support both your coursework and research.
-Faculty members have their own specialized labs, while a shared teaching and research laboratory provides you with hands-on experience in environmental analysis and engineering methodologies.
+At Central Michigan University’s School of Engineering and Technology, you’ll work in state-of-the-art laboratory spaces built to support your coursework and research.
+Benefit from faculty-led specialized labs and a shared teaching and research facility that gives you practical, hands-on experience in environmental analysis and engineering techniques.

 Robotics and Automation Laboratory